Companion animals are sacred to us. But especially dogs and cats leave a large footprint.

 The industry has announced through the Dutch Food Industry Companion Animals (NVG) that it does a lot to change the dog and cat kibble.
 “The animal feed industry often uses residual products to prevent the waste of important nutrients.
 In addition, there is plenty of attention for local sources, sustainable techniques and innovations such as alternative proteins,” explains the NVG.

 As long as that alternative food is not at the expense of the dog or cat, says the Animal Protection.
 “In livestock farming, experiments are sometimes carried out with certain feed compositions in order to reduce emissions.
 As far as the Animal Protection is concerned, you should not do this if it affects the welfare of the animal, and we hope that this step will not be taken towards pet food,” says a spokesperson for the Animal Protection.
-“Another point, in line with this: you could keep cats inside to reduce the footprint of defecating outside.
+“Another point, in line with this: you might keep cats inside to reduce the footprint of defecating outside.
 But some cats are outdoor cats pur sang.
 Keeping it inside is then a blow to the well-being of the animal.”

 Least polluting?
 No pet

 Information organization Milieu Centraal has put tips on the website to reduce the impact of pets.
 Tip 1 is: the least burdensome pet is not a pet.
 You can also walk your neighbour’s dog or help animals that already live in your garden, advises Milieu Centraal.
 Other tips: take a small animal because it eats less, give dogs and cats dry food and not wet kibble.
-And think about the energy consumption of tropical aquariums.
+And think regarding the energy consumption of tropical aquariums.

 In this way there is a world to win because there are quite a few four-legged friends, birds and fish in this country.
 The most recent survey of the pet population in the Netherlands dates from 2021 (conducted by I&O Research).
 In that year, a total of 22 million pets lived here, including 3.2 million cats, 1.8 million dogs, 1.6 million song and ornamental birds and 5.8 million aquarium fish.
 In addition, the Dutch keep half a million rabbits and hundreds of thousands of rodents and reptiles as pets.